Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 		- Dropping the Shame Cap is not allowed.
 		- Dropping weapons is not allowed on the Barbarian.
 		- Llama is not allowed to sell the item for gold.
-	- `Gamble/Replace X` Forces Llama to gamble the new item and wear the item if allowed.
+	- `Gamble/Replace X Item` Forces Llama to gamble the new item and wear the item if allowed.
 If Llama already has that item slot filled with an item, Llama is forced to get rid of it.
 		- Llama is allowed to sell the item for gold.
 	- `Drop 1/2 Charms` Forces Llama to drop half of his charms.
 		- If he only has one charm, he drops it.